Hanfu: Han dynasty

 By the time of Han dynasty, the shenyi remained popular and developed further into two types: qujupao and zhijupao.
 The robes appeared to be similar, regardless of gender, in cut and construction: a wrap closure, held by a belt or a sash, with large sleeves gathered in a narrower cuff; however, the fabric, colours and ornaments of the robes were different between gender.
 However, later during the Eastern Han, very few people wore shenyi.

 In the beginning of the Han dynasty, there was no restrictions on the clothing worn by common people.
 During the Western Han, the imperial edicts on the use of general clothing were not specific enough to be restrictive to the people, and were not enforced to a great degree.
 The clothing was simply differed accordingly to the seasons: blue or green for spring, red for summer, yellow for autumn and black for winter.
-It was the Emperor Ming of Han formalized the dress code of Han dynasty in 59 AD, during the Eastern Han.
+It was the Emperor Ming of Han formalized the dress code of Han dynasty in 59 AD, during the Eastern Han, restoring the ceremonial use of mianfu system from the prior junxuan of the Qin dynasty.
 According to the new dress code, the emperor had to be dressed in a black-coloured upper garment and in an ocher yellow-coloured lower garment.
 The Shangshu – Yiji 《尚书益稷》records the 12 ornaments used on the sacrificial garments which were used to differentiate social ranks in the earlier times.
 In addition, regulations on the ornaments used by emperors, councillors, dukes, princes, ministers and officials were specified.
 There were distinct styles of clothing based on social ranks, these regulations were accompanied with Confucian rituals.
 Different kind of headgear, weaving and fabric material, as well as ribbons attached to officials seals, were also used to distinguish the officials.
 The official seal was then placed in a leather pouch, was put on its wearer's waist and the ribbon, which came in different colours, size, and texture to indicate ranking, would hang outside the pouch.

 Throughout the years, Han dynasty women commonly also wore ruqun of various colours.
 The combination of upper and lower garments in women's wardrobe eventually became the clothing model of the Han ethnicity of the later generations.
 During the Qin and Han dynasties, women wore skirts which was composed of four pieces cloth sewn together; a belt was often attached to the skirt, but the use of a separate belt was sometimes used by women.